pbruss/mathplotlib-graphs/README.md

-# mathplotlib-graphs
+# Data Visualization with Matplotlib
-This repository contains the source code for a collection of simple graphs created using Matplotlib, a popular plotting library for Python.
+A collection of simple graphs created using Matplotlib, a popular plotting library for Python.
+The visualizations demonstrate basic plotting techniques, including line plots, bar charts, and pie chart.
+Each graph is accompanied by the plotting code used.